sebafo/azure-ai-foundry-mcp/README.md

 - `pyproject.toml` — Project dependencies and metadata
 - `uv.lock` — Lockfile for reproducible installs (managed by [uv](https://github.com/astral-sh/uv))

+## Notes
+- The most recent version of the AI Foundry SDK requires an AI Foundry Project.
+It doesn't support a hub based project currently.
+For more information about Azure AI Foundry project types, see the [official documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-azure-ai-foundry#project-types).

 ## Getting Started

 ### 1. Prerequisites